EckoSchaeffler/Random-Stuff/Second Life Rubber Pony.md

 2. Equip Stomp Once (/i) and Stomp Twice (/u) Gestures
 3. Equip Lerims Pony Bow Hud (to be provided by Belphexia)

+### 12. Mods

+After completion, the scripts and other items can be removed from the body, feet, corset, chest and piercings.
+They can also be rezed outside the body and linked into a single object for complexity reduction and to create a seamless item when worn.

 #### Credits